carla-simulator/carla/Docs/python_api.md

 - <a name="carla.BoundingBox.location"></a>**<font color="#f8805a">location</font>** (_[carla.Location](#carla.Location)_)
 The center of the bounding box in the world.
 - <a name="carla.BoundingBox.extent"></a>**<font color="#f8805a">extent</font>** (_[carla.Vector3D](#carla.Vector3D)_)
-Contains the vector from the center of the bounding box to one of the vertex of the box.
+It contains the vector from the center of the bounding box to one of the vertex of the box.
 So, if you want to know the _X bounding box size_, you can just do `extent.x * 2`.

 <h3>Methods</h3>